-Registration should be completed prior to the beginning of classes.
+Registration must be completed prior to the beginning of classes.

-Students may register for a maximum of 19 credit hours in fall and spring semesters and 14 credit hours in the summer (both sessions combined).
+Students may register for a maximum of 19 credit hours in fall and spring semesters, 14 credit hours in the summer (both sessions combined), and 3 credit hours in a mini semester.
 Students who wish to register for additional hours must have written permission from the Vice President of Instruction.